 For those of you who prefer video, I created a demo at the bottom of this post of how I recreated this broken table.

 First, I removed the legs and set those aside.
 They will be getting a new life too. woot!
-And, since I obviously wasn’t smitten with the green paint peeking out from the rusted white, I sanded it down with my Corner Cat.
+And, since I obviously wasn’t smitten with the green paint peeking out from the rusted white, I sanded it down with my sander.

-Next, I set up my Small Spray Shelter and Turn Table to get ready to have some spray paint fun.
+Next, I set up my spray shelter and turn table to get ready to have some spray paint fun.
 Since my table top had rust that I didn’t want to peek through, I used an automotive primer shown below.
-This is also the other materials I’ll be using too: E6000, nuts & bolts, white rubber feet, and two black handles.
+This is also the other materials I’ll be using too: E6000 nuts & bolts, rubber feet, and two handles.

 After one coat of primer and letting it cure, I used two coats of this High Performance Spray Enamel.
 I knew this tray would be seeing much use, and I wanted it to last.